 2) Ensure a high quality draft is circulated with the New Work Item Proposal.

-3) Inform the parent committee secretary as soon as it is known that the Working Group (WG) would like the project to skip the CD stage.
+3) Inform the parent committee Secretary/Committee Manager as soon as it is known that the Working Group (WG) would like the project to skip the CD stage.

-4) Ensure P-members with a major interest in the subject have nominated experts to the WG and that consensus has been achieved on the document among the WG.
+4) Ensure P-members with a major interest in the subject have nominated Experts to the WG and that consensus has been achieved on the document among the WG.

-5) Ensure appropriate number of re-iterations of Working Drafts circulations to the experts.
+5) Ensure appropriate number of re-iterations of Working Drafts circulations to the Experts.

-6) Give regular updates about the status of the work to the secretary of the committee who in turn should provide updates to the P-members and circulate working drafts for information if necessary.
+6) Give regular updates about the status of the work to the Secretary/Committee Manager of the committee who in turn should provide updates to the P-members and circulate working drafts for information if necessary.

-7) Ask WG Experts to regularly inform their nominating P-members of the status of the work and encourage the WG experts to conduct informal consultations at the national level.
+7) Ask WG Experts to regularly inform their nominating P-members of the status of the work and encourage the WG Experts to conduct informal consultations at the national level.

-8) Ensure the document submitted to the committee secretary is of high technical quality which is good enough for a DIS vote.
+8) Ensure the document submitted to the Secretary/Committee Manager is of high technical quality which is good enough for a DIS vote.

 9) Always ensure a full review of the DIS comments after the DIS vote.

-SS.3 Tips for committee Chairs and Secretaries
+SS.3 Tips for committee Chairs and Secretaries/Committee Managers

 — Inform the members of the committee as soon as it is known that the Working Group would like to skip the CD stage.